cheekybits/genny/README.md

   * `-in` - specify the input file (rather than using stdin)
   * `-out` - specify the output file (rather than using stdout)
+  * `-pkg` - rename the package of the generated file (rather than use the package of the template)
+  * `-tag` - if a `// +build` directive is encountered in the template matching this tag do not include it in the output

 ### go generate